Here’s How Much You Should Tip for 15 Different Beauty Services: A Comprehensive GuideNovember 09, 2021

 How Much Should You Tip Your Hairstylist at the Hair Salon?

 For those tricky scenarios when you have a different hairstylist cut your hair from the one who dyes it, Barsamian has a solution: “If there are multiple stylists you should tip on the price of each service individually.
 So, if the cut is $100, tip the cutter $20.
-If color is $200, to the colorist $40,” she says.
-“It does not depend on stylist’s level of experience.
+If color is $200, tip the colorist $40,” she says.
+“It does not depend on the stylist's level of experience.
 The price of the service increases as the level goes up.”

-When it comes to showing some appreciation for your hairstylist’s assistant or washers, Aronson confirms you should tip them, as well.
+When it comes to showing some appreciation for your hairstylist’s assistant or washers, Aronson confirms you should tip them as well.
 “If your hairdresser has an assistant you absolutely should tip them.
 It does not have to be 20%, but a $5 or $10 tip depending on how long they help work on you is a very nice gesture.”

 How Much Should You Tip at a Medspa?

 Because medspas are medical professionals, the tipping policy does not match that of other beauty services.
 In fact, it’s actually illegal to tip at all at medspas.
 “Tribeca MedSpa believes medical professionals should never accept gratuity because it may influence the standard of care or weaken the fiduciary relationship,” says Victoria Lewis, Medical Aesthetician at Tribeca MedSpa.
 “Some medical esthetician’s are allowed tips in other practices, however, it is our policy that no one accepts tips.”

 How Much Should You Tip Your Manicurist at the Nail Salon?